 - InMoat helps to give you more control over your arrangement skills by removing the sense of urgency to chase ‘Inbox Zero’ and instead focus on zero-distractions.

 - InMoat is for everyone; it doesn’t require any fancy learning.
 Once set up, you can log in and look at clever insights, such as the number of emails filtered and hours saved.

-Request an InMoat demo today and overcome your time management challenges to make 2021 your most productive and fulfilling year yet.
+Try InMoat today and overcome your time management challenges to make 2021 your most productive and fulfilling year yet.